-2023 2022 restated
+2023

-Income before tax 3,815 2,734
+Income before tax 3,815

-Statutory tax rate 15% 15%
+Statutory tax rate 15%

-Theoretical income tax expense at the statutory rate 572 410
+Theoretical income tax expense at the statutory rate 572

-Non-deductible expenses/ (Non- taxable income) 41 (54)
+Non-deductible expenses/ (Non- taxable income) 41

-Income tax expense 613 356
+Income tax expense 613

 In June 2016, amendments to the Georgian tax law in respect of corporate income tax became enacted.
 The amendments became effective from 1 January 2017 for all Georgian companies except the banks, insurance companies and microfinance organization, for which the effective date was initially set at 1 January 2019.
 On 5 May 2018, the effective date of the amendment for financial institutions was revised to 1 January 2023, which was further revised to 1 January 2024 in December 2022.

-Under the new regulation, corporate income tax will be levied on profit distributed as dividends, rather than on profit earned as under the current regulation.
-The amount of tax payable on a dividend distribution will be calculated as 15/85 of the amount of net distribution.
+A new taxation regime for insurance companies in Georgia came into effect on January 1, 2024.
+From 2024, the Company has been subject to a 0% tax rate on undistributed profits, corporate income tax is levied on profit distributed as dividends, rather than on profit earned as under the current regulation.
+The amount of tax payable on a dividend distribution is calculated as 15/85 of the amount of net distribution.

-The companies will be able to offset corporate income tax liability arising from dividend distributions out of profits earned in 2008-2016 by the amount of corporate income tax paid for the respective period under the current regulation.
-Dividends distributions between Georgian resident companies will not be subject to corporate income tax.
+The companies are able to offset corporate income tax liability arising from dividend distributions out of profits earned in 2015-2023 by the amount of corporate income tax paid for the respective period under the current regulation.
+Dividends distributions between Georgian resident companies is not subject to corporate income tax.